 The second week focused around using the photographs we’d taken in the previous week and photo collaging them with personal objects that people brought along to the session.
 We also elaborated on some of the themes discussed in the previous session to collect more recordings for the film.

 Introduction to digital storytelling

 In week 3 we began to bring the images together in a film format.
 The group were introduced to iMovie in the session, although some of them had already started testing it out because they had access to the iPads between the sessions through the 100% Digital scheme.
 This meant that they were able to engage further with the technology and they were also able to include clips they’d taken between the sessions, such as timelapse videos from their flats over the city.
 Throughout the session it became clear that having access to the community room was of utmost importance to residents in the flats as part of their aim to build a community.

-Upon arriving to the fourth session we were confronted with Site Office signs on the door to the community room.
+Upon arriving at the fourth session we were confronted with Site Office signs on the door to the community room.
 The flats were due to have new sprinklers fitted and the room had been designated as an office for the workers without informing the residents who had been using it for the previous two years.
 Luckily, we were able to find a space at a nearby community centre to continue the session.

 Although people were despondent at the beginning of the session, we continued to insert text alongside the images to reflect the conversations we’d been having about the benefits of using the space and the importance of developing a community for the people who lived in the area.
 Working alongside Zest meant that they could tweet to the local housing department to discuss the issues with them directly, and we arranged to meet at the building where Zest were based for the following week’s session.

 Collecting the audio